wangys16/FreeSplat/README.md

 │  ├─ test
 │  └─ test_idx.txt (testing scenes list)
 ```
-And Replica dataset looks similar but only with 8 testing scenes.

 Our sampled views for evaluation on different settings are in ```assets/evaluation_index_{dataset}_{N}views.json```.